Who are we? What do we do?

 Neil P. Kelley, Ph.D., NMNH Peter Buck Postdoctoral Fellow

-Neil just started his NMNH Peter Buck Postdoctoral Fellowship this year, advised by NDP and co-advised by Matt Carrano in Paleobiology.
+Neil is a NMNH Peter Buck Postdoctoral Fellowship, advised by NDP and co-advised by Matt Carrano in Paleobiology.
 Neil comes to us by way of the University of California, Davis, where he received his Ph.D. in Ryosuke Motani's laboratory, and a B.A. from Oberlin College.
 Neil is working on a broad-scale project looking at the macroevolution of marine tetrapods.
 Marine tetrapods have repeatedly adapted to marine life since the Triassic (e.g., ichthyosaurs, plesiosaurs, whales, seals) and these secondarily marine groups have long been used as textbook examples of macroevolutionary phenomenon such as convergent evolution and adaptive radiation.
 As a Buck postdoc, he is using the exceptional collections of recent and fossil marine tetrapods at NMNH to explore the tempo and mode of major anatomical transformations that enabled marine tetrapods to repeatedly invade the oceans over the past 250 million years.
 He is also conducting fieldwork in Mesozoic rocks of California and Nevada; see a post about recent fieldwork at the amazing site known as Berlin-Ichthyosaur State Park.
 Neil also has not one but two tattoos that are featured in Carl Zimmer's Science Ink.
 (Photo: N. P. Kelley).

 Maya Yamato, Ph.D., NMNH Peter Buck Postdoctoral Fellow